1904cs-charlie-owl/VisualNYC/README.md

 ![](./visualnyc-search.png)

 **Search**: Need to find a specific place, restaurant, or meet up spot?
 Use our search feature to to pinpoint your location in any borough in Greater NYC Area.
+Geolocation available.

 ---

 ![](visualnyc-zoomed.png)

-**Zoom**: As you zoom in the heatmap will continue to render to show you crime density based on your location and crime filter settings.
+**Zoom**: As you zoom in the heatmap will continue to update and render to show you crime density based on your location and crime filter settings.

 ---